Table of Contents

 2. Rajaji National Park

-Located near the foothills of the Shivalik range in the Haridwar, Dehradun, and Pauri Garhwal districts, Rajaji National Park is another gem in Uttarakhand’s crown as a national park in Dehradun covering an extensive area of approximately 820 square kilometers, it was established in 1983 and is named after C. Rajagopalachari, the last Governor-General of India.
+Located near the foothills of the Shivalik range in the Haridwar, Dehradun, and Pauri Garhwal districts, Rajaji National Park is another gem in Uttarakhand’s crown as a national park in Dehradun, covering an extensive area of approximately 820 square kilometres.
+It was established in 1983 and is named after C. Rajagopalachari, the last Governor-General of India.
+“Rajaji Wildlife Sanctuary in India Map” has a significant place in the top 10 national parks.

 3. Valley of Flowers National Park

 Nestled in the upper reaches of the Garhwal Himalayas, the Valley of Flowers National Park is a UNESCO World Heritage Site and a visual delight for nature enthusiasts.
-This breathtaking park spans an area of around 87.5 square kilometers and is known for its stunning meadows adorned with a plethora of vibrant flowers.
+This breathtaking park spans an area of around 87.5 square kilometres and is known for its stunning meadows adorned with a plethora of vibrant flowers.
+The Valley of Flowers is world-famous in all Uttarakhand national parks and wildlife sanctuaries.

 The Valley of Flowers National Park is renowned for its exceptional floral diversity, housing over 600 species of flowers, including the rare Brahma Kamal.
-This enchanting landscape comes to life during the monsoon season when a riot of colors blankets the valley.
+This enchanting landscape comes to life during the monsoon season when a riot of colours blankets the valley.
 Visitors can embark on a moderate trek to witness this floral extravaganza and spot elusive Uttarakhand wildlife species like the snow leopard, musk deer, and Himalayan black bear.

 4. Nanda Devi National Park

-The park takes its name from the Nanda Devi Peak, the second-highest mountain in India.
+The park takes its name from Nanda Devi Peak, the second-highest mountain in India.
 It boasts a remarkable biodiversity, with rare and endangered species such as the snow leopard, Himalayan musk deer, and Himalayan tahr.
 Uttarakhand Park also offers stunning views of glaciers, meadows, and alpine forests, making it a paradise for trekkers and nature enthusiasts.

 5. Gangotri National Park